genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Quality Control Data Flow.

-In order to use it, select all of your raw reads, right click on them and from the dropdown menu select “Run dataflow on selection” and choose the appropriate data flow.
+In order to use it, select all of your raw reads, right click on them and from the dropdown menu select "Run dataflow on selection" and choose the appropriate data flow.
 Remember you need to initialize the computation!
 On the Data Flow Runner page click on Run Data Flow and select Start initialization now